KhaledDK7/FinalProject/README.md

 - Tkinter (comes with Python standard library)
 - OS: Windows, macOS, or Linux (with Python GUI support)

+## Requirements

+This app uses only Python's standard library.
+No additional packages are required.

 ### Executing program

 1. Open a terminal or command prompt.